-The common cold usually lasts about a week and presents more moderate symptoms than the flu, although a cold can still be debilitating.
-Symptoms associated with a cold are typically mild and follow a typical schedule:
+The common cold usually lasts about a week and presents more moderate symptoms than the flu, but a cold can still be debilitating.
+Symptoms associated with a cold typically follow a daily schedule:

 Fevers are not common, but possible, especially in children.
-Another hallmark distinction between the common cold and other illnesses is watery nasal discharge that becomes thicker and darker as the illness progresses.
+Another difference between the common cold and other illnesses is watery nasal discharge that becomes thicker and darker as the illness progresses.

-The number one way to prevent contracting the flu is to receive the flu vaccination.
-There’s a common misconception that it’s possible for the flu vaccine to give you the flu virus.
-That isn’t possible because there is no active virus within the flu vaccination.
+The best way to prevent getting the flu is to receive the flu vaccination.
+There’s a common misunderstanding that the flu vaccine can give you the flu virus.
+However, that isn’t possible because there is no active virus within the flu vaccination.
 Your immune system reacts to the vaccination as if it is the flu, creating antibodies against the real flu virus.

-To prevent infecting others, make sure to cover your nose and mouth when coughing or sneezing.
-You should also avoid contact with sick people and stay home if you are feeling unwell yourself.
+To prevent infecting others, cover your nose and mouth when coughing or sneezing.
+You should avoid contact with sick people and stay home if you are feeling unwell yourself.
 Hand washing is key to preventing the spread of viral illnesses.
-If you find yourself in a situation where washing your hands isn’t feasible, hand sanitizer is a great alternative.
+If you find yourself in a situation where washing your hands isn’t feasible, hand sanitizer is a great option.

 Visit a healthcare provider to determine if you are suffering from a cold, the flu or allergies.
-If you find yourself with a common cold or fall victim to the dreaded flu virus, it is best to rest and drink plenty of fluids.
-To alleviate some of your symptoms, you can take over the counter medications such as ibuprofen, Tylenol and cough medicine.
+If you find yourself with a common cold or fall victim to the dreaded flu virus, you should rest and drink plenty of fluids.
+To alleviate your symptoms, take over the counter medications such as ibuprofen, Tylenol and cough medicine.
 Antiviral medications, such as Tamiflu, may also be prescribed by a medical provider for those suffering from the flu.
-These medications can ease the symptoms and decrease the length of the illness but are generally most effective when taken within 48 hours of the onset of flu symptoms.
+These medications ease the symptoms and decrease the length of the illness but are most effective when taken within 48 hours of the onset of flu symptoms.

-It’s crucial to keep in mind that not every person is the same and illnesses can manifest themselves in a variety of ways depending on your individual immune system.
+Keep in mind that not every person is the same and illnesses can manifest in different ways depending on your immune system.
 This means that although you don’t have all the symptoms of an illness, you may still have it.
 If you are concerned about your health or a loved one’s for any reason, it is important to seek care.

 ClearChoiceMD Urgent Care knows your stuffy nose.
 If you are unsure how to treat a cold, the flu or allergies, visit your nearest ClearChoiceMD Urgent Care!
 All ClearChoiceMD Urgent Care locations will be offing no-cost flu shots during the month of October.
 We are here to get you feeling better, faster seven days a week, no appointment necessary – just walk in!